ethanjli/phyllo/application/rpc.md

 - Purpose: Service interface for client-server communication based on requests and responses.

-## Request/Response Transactions
+## RPC Messages

-The __transaction link__ handles representation of RPC request-response transactions in pub-sub messages.
-A pub-sub message's topic name is the endpoint which specifies the transaction method, while the message's payload specifies other transaction data.
-An RPC service may control multiple endpoints, and an RPC client may access multiple endpoints.
-Each service is a logical grouping of related endpoints.
+The __RPC message link__ handles representation of RPC request-response transaction messages.
+An RPC service may control multiple endpoints, each of which may have multiple methods, and an RPC client may call multiple methods at multiple endpoints.
+Each endpoint is a logical grouping of related methods, and each service is a logical grouping of related endpoints.

 ### Basic Description

-- Data unit name: Transaction
-- Data unit type: Message document
+- Data unit name: RPC Message
-- Payload type: request/response data (serialized body or specific data structure or generic document tree)
+- Payload type: byte buffer
-- Document serialization format name: 'binary/dynamic/msgpack'
+- Layer name: RPC Message Link
-- Document serialization format code: `0x00`
-- Document schema type: `framework/rpc/phyllo`
+- Protocol type: `application/rpc`
-- Document schema code: `0x51`
+- Protocol type code: `0x61`
-- Purpose: Representation of request/response data.
+- Purpose: Representation of RPC transaction request/response data.
 - Services required from below:
-    - Structured data exchange
+    - Byte buffer exchange
-    - Name-based multiplexing
 - Services provided for above:
+    - Byte buffer exchange
-    - Request-response structured data exchange
+    - Request-response transactions with endpoints and methods

-Messages are serialized on embedded devices in the MessagePack format and on computers in the JSON format.
+    - Streaming requests and responses

 ### Service Interface

 ### Peer Interface

-Each unit of structured data exchanged due to the service interface is exchanged as the serialized payload of a pub-sub message, together with a topic:
+Each byte buffer exchanged due to the service interface is exchanged as the payload of a request or a response associated with a transaction, together with an endpoint, a method, and other metadata:

+- RPC Message:
+    - Type: transaction message type code
+    - Method/Status: transaction message method/status code
-- Transaction Request message: 4-element array
+    - Transaction ID
+    - Options

+- RPC transaction request:
     - Type: transaction message type code, `0x10` (the request is completed with the message) or `0x2f` (more messages are forthcoming as part of the request)
-    - Channel ID
+    - Method: a byte of value between `0x40` and `0x7f`
     - Transaction ID
-    - Metadata: `None` by default or else defined by the RPC service.
-    - Arguments: serialized document of client application data represented as raw bytes, arbitrary length (limited by payload size limit of lower layers).
+    - Options

 - Transaction Response message: 4-element array
     - Type: transaction message type code, `0x20` (the response is successful and is completed with the message) or `0x21` - `0x30` (an error was encountered and the message is the final one of the response) or `0x3f` (more messages are forthcoming as part of the response)
-    - Channel ID
+    - Status: a byte of value between `0x00` and `0x3f`
     - Transaction ID
-    - Metadata: `None` by default or else defined by the RPC service.
-    - Result: serialized document of client application data represented as raw bytes, arbitrary length (limited by payload size limit of lower layers).
-If the return status is not `ok`, then this may contain data about the error which happened.
+    - Options

-- Transaction Acknowledgement message:
+- Transaction Explicit Acknowledgement message:
     - Type: transaction message type code, `0x09`
+    - Method/Status: a byte of value between `0x00` and `0x7f`, should match the message being acknowledged
-    - Transaction ID
+    - Transaction ID: ???, should match the transaction ID of the message being acknowledged

 - Transaction Keepalive message:
     - Type: transaction message type code, `0x0a`
-    - Transaction ID
+    - Method/Status: a byte of value between `0x00` and `0x7f`, should match the original request which the keepalive is associated with
+    - Transaction ID: ???, should match the transaction ID of the original request which the keepalive is associated with

 - Transaction Cancellation message:
     - Type: transaction message type code, `0x0b`
+    - Method/Status: a byte of value between `0x00` and `0x7f`, should match the original request which is being cancelled
-    - Transaction ID
+    - Transaction ID: ???, should match the transaction ID of the original request which is being cancelled

 #### Transaction Message Type Code